 - Can have issues when using enormous datasets.

 - Good at everything but not great at anything except for its simplicity.

-QuantConnect’s LEAN is an open-source algorithmic trading engine built for easy strategy research, backtesting and live trading.
-Lean integrates with the standard data providers and brokerages deploy algorithmic trading strategies is quick.
+QuantConnect’s LEAN is an open-source algorithmic trading engine built for easy strategy research, backtesting, and live trading.
+Lean integrates with the standard data providers, and brokerages deploy algorithmic trading strategies quickly.

 - Fast and supports multiple programming languages for strategy development.